 There's no doubt that the rise of the Millennial generation has presented a slew of new challenges to the legal industry.
-With projections placing the Millennial generation as the largest spenders by 2018, it's about time that lawyers start making changes to their marketing strategies in order to incorporate this massive demographic into their workflows.
-The Millennial generation has a morphing set of values that places importance on convenience, cost effectiveness, and instant gratification, which can make it difficult for those outside of the Millennial generation to connect with us "kids."
+With projections placing the Millennial generation as the largest spenders, it's about time that lawyers start making changes to their marketing strategies in order to incorporate this massive demographic into their workflows.
+The Millenial generation has a morphing set of values that places importance on convenience, cost-effectiveness, and instant gratification, which can make it difficult for those outside of the Millennial generation to connect with us "kids."
 This is the first of a two-part series that will help you construct strategies when writing up blog posts targeting those who are most likely to read them.

 1. Create A Catchy Title: